cortex-js/cortexjs.io/docs/compute-engine/81-reference-calculus.md

 **To solve a differential equation symbolically**, use the `DSolve` function.

-**To compute a numerical approximation of the solution**, use the `NDSolve` function.
+**To compute a numerical approximation of the solution**, use the `NDSolve` function (a list of samples) or the `NDSolveFunction` function (an applicable interpolating function).

 :::info[Note]
-Differential equation support is a focused slice. `DSolve` handles first-order linear scalar equations, linear constant-coefficient homogeneous equations of any order, second-order constant-coefficient nonhomogeneous equations, and second-order Cauchy–Euler equations. `NDSolve` handles explicit scalar first-order and higher-order initial value problems.
+Differential equation support is a focused slice. `DSolve` handles first-order linear scalar equations, linear constant-coefficient homogeneous equations of any order, second-order constant-coefficient nonhomogeneous equations, and second-order Cauchy–Euler equations. `NDSolve` handles explicit scalar first-order and higher-order initial value problems, as well as first-order systems (a `List` of equations with a `List` of dependent symbols).
 Equations outside these classes are left unevaluated (returned as-is).
 :::

 <b>Reference</b>